GerHobbelt/ejs/README.md

   return 'new content + from file: ' + fs.readFileSync(filePath);
 };
 ```
-_Note:_ the preprocessor option is able to modify the content on a per-template
+_NOTE:_ the preprocessor option is able to modify the content on a per-template
 basis, based on the loaded and prepared contents before EJS parses it.

 ## Output